 Customer acquisition cost (CAC) is the expense involved in identifying, winning, and onboarding a new customer.
 Reducing CAC is a constant business challenge—especially in an age where the customer experience bar is set so high.
 Generally, the average CAC across all industries has been rising as it takes more expensive promotions and rewards programs to win customers.

-Artificial intelligence can drastically reduce customer acquisition costs while also delivering better customer experiences.
+Banking chatbots can drastically reduce customer acquisition costs while also delivering better customer experiences.
 It uses your data to help you anticipate customer needs and create more personalized marketing campaigns.
 You can also identify high-value customers that you can target with custom offerings.

 Furthermore, customers can receive curated product information and suggestions, creating a more engaging experience.
-Conversational AI reduces customer friction points, making is easier for them to apply for products and services.
+Conversational AI banking reduces customer friction points, making is easier for them to apply for products and services.
 This increases the speed at which they convert, which in turn makes it more likely that you will acquire them as a customer.

 3. Conversational AI increases customer retention